stakwork/sphinx-stack/docs/developingOnSphinx.md

 	bitcoind.sphinx
 ```

-But as you're developing on the sphinx infrastructure there maybe a few things you want to do to the parts/images of the sphinx-stack.
-We'll cover these basic things
+But as you're developing on the sphinx infrastructure there maybe a few things you want to know or some knowlege base that you would like to have

 1).
 How to modify image in the stack
 2).
 How to add a new image to the stack